Siege of Przemyśl: Life in Przemyśl under siege

 Diaries and notebooks kept by various people in the town have survived.
-The diary of Josef Tomann, an Austrian recruited into military service as a junior doctor, reveals the results of the activities of garrison officers:
+The diary of Josef Tomann, an Austrian recruited into military service as a junior doctor, reveals the extent of solicitation of prostitution among garrison officers in January 1915:

 "The hospitals have been recruiting teenage girls as nurses.
-They get 120 crowns a month and free meals.
-They are, with very few exceptions, utterly useless.
-Their main job is to satisfy the lust of the gentlemen officers and, rather shamefully, of a number of doctors, too … New officers are coming in almost daily with cases of syphilis, gonorrhea and soft chancre.
-The poor girls and women feel so flattered when they get chatted up by one of these pestilent pigs in their spotless uniforms, with their shiny boots and buttons."
-Other accounts reveal the pervasive presence of starvation and disease, including cholera, and the diary of Helena Jablonska, a middle-aged, quite wealthy Polish woman, reveals class and antisemitic and racial tensions in the town; " The Jewish women in basements rip you off the worst", and on March 18, 1915 – "The Jews are taking their shop signs down in a hurry, so that no one can tell who owns what. … They've all got so rich off the backs of those poor soldiers, and now of course they all want to run away!"
+They get 120 crowns a month and free meals ...
+Their main job is to satisfy the lust of the gentlemen officers and, rather shamefully, of a number of doctors, too … New officers are coming in almost daily with cases of syphilis, gonorrhea and soft chancre ...
+The poor girls feel so flattered when they get chatted up by these pestilent pigs..."
+Additionally, he records the starvation amongst the town's population: "Starvation is kicking in.
+Sunken, pale figures wander like corpses through the streets, their stony faces a picture of utter despair."

+The diary of Helena Jabłońska, a Polish landlady renting her rooms to Przemyśl's garrison officers, shows the pervasive starvation and antisemitism in the city in October 1914; "The soldiers are out on the streets begging ....
+Municipal authorities try to regulate the prices but then all the goods vanish." and in March 1915: "The Jews are taking their shop signs down in a hurry, so that no one can tell who owns what. … They've all got so rich off the backs of those poor soldiers, and now of course they all want to run away!"

 When the Imperial Russian Army finally took the city in March, the Tsarist soldiers unleashed a violent pogrom against the Jewish population of the city.
-Jablonska noted: "The Cossacks waited until the Jews set off to the synagogue for their prayers before setting upon them with whips.
+Jabłońska noted: "The Cossacks waited until the Jews set off to the synagogue for their prayers before setting upon them with whips.
+They were deaf to any plea for mercy, regardless of age ...
+Some of the older, weaker ones who couldn't keep up were whipped. ...
+They say the round-up is going to continue until they've caught all of them.
 There is such lamenting and despair.
 Some Jews are hiding in cellars, but they'll get to them there too."